IBSurgeon/lucene_udr/README.md

 `FTS$LOG_BY_UUID` or `FTS$LOG_BY_DBKEY`.
 Which of the procedures to call depends on which type of field is selected as the key (integer, UUID (GIUD) or `RDB$DB_KEY`).
 When calling these procedures, the change record is added to a special table `FTS$LOG` (change log).
-Changes from the log are transferred to full-text indexes by calling the procedure `FTS$UPDATE_INDEXES'.
+Changes from the log are transferred to full-text indexes by calling the procedure `FTS$UPDATE_INDEXES`.
 The call to this procedure must be done in a separate script, which can be placed in the task scheduler (Windows) or cron (Linux) with some frequency, for example 5 minutes.